aurimas13/Deep-Learning-Specialization-by-deeplearning.ai/C1_Neural Networks and Deep Learning/Notes/Readme.md

        - ![](Images/11.png)
      - For small data NN can perform as Linear regression or SVM (Support vector machine)
      - For big data a small NN is better that SVM
-     - For big data a big NN is better that a medium NN is better that small NN.
+     - For big data a big NN is better that a medium NN that is better that small NN.
      - Hopefully we have a lot of data because the world is using the computer a little bit more
        - Mobiles
        - IOT (Internet of things)